everypinio/hardpy/docs/documentation/database.md

 The database is accessed through the **CouchdbLoader** class, which can be called at the end of each launch.
 To read the current report, use the `get_current_report()` function.

+**report** names are automatically generated based on the test completion date and the device serial number.
+If the serial number is missing, a random identifier is used.
+This allows for easy identification and sorting of reports.

+#### Examples
+Valid report name: `report_1726496218_1234567890` Valid report name (no serial number): `report_1726496218_no_serial_808007`

 Sample code for saving a report at the end of testing:

 ```python